Mrst12/pp5-frontend-react-appy-families/README.md

 ## Future features
+- In the future I would like to implement a modal for the delete function, so a box pops up and asks a user if they are sure they want to delete something.
 - In the future I would like to implement a share feature to share the posts.
 - In the future I would like to add a tag feature so people can tag each other.
 - In the future I would like to implement chat on the site instead of just commenting.